next-exp/IC/doc/merging.rst

    * Disallow fast forward merging: we want an explicit merge commit for each PR.

-   * Edit the commit message as described above so that it has the following format:
+   * Edit the commit message so that it has the following format:

    <PR number>  <PR title>